BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/am.md

 The relationship between the frequency remains a fixed offset, such that for a high carrier/center frequency, the sum and difference frequencies are closer to the center frequency compared to low center frequencies.

 For almost all carrier frequencies, there are no harmonics present in the signal.
-This leads to a rather clangorous sound.
+This inharmonicity leads to a rather clangorous sound.
-This can be used to create aggressive and conventionally 'unmusical' sounds that change dramatically as one plays up and down the keyboard.
+It can be used to create aggressive and conventionally 'unmusical' sounds that change dramatically as one plays up and down the keyboard.

 We can control the amount of clangor by raising or lowering the level of the modulator $A_\text{mod}$.